ttj/hynger/README.txt

 daikon-output\output_buck_hvoltage_discrete.inv

 NOTES:
 * This will automatically try to call Daikon (specified by the second argument 1).
-In case of problems using this (as the Matlab-to-Java interface is delicate), you may try:
+In case of problems using this (as the Matlab-to-Java interface is a little delicate and can cause Matlab to crash if the called Java program terminates with certain exit codes), you may try:

 clear all ; hynger('buck_hvoltage_discrete', 0)